 Thus $\<\dd S_L(\wt X),\del_{\wt b}\wt X>=0$ (and hence $\wt X(t)$ is a vakonomic extremal) if and only if

 for every $\wt Y(t)$ and $b(t)$ as considered above.

-The proof of point \eqref{part:vak_nh} is conceptually not much different from the proofs of the two previous parts.
-Let us start with explaining why the Lagrangian modified by a multiplier takes a form $\wt L(Z,t)=L(Z)-\<\lambda(t), \cform(Z)>$ for some $\lambda(t)\in\g^\ast$.
-It becomes clear, in the light of equation \eqref{eqn:EL_vac}, if one observes that the horizontal distribution $\HH Q\subset \T Q$ is characterized by equation $\cform(Z)=0$ where $Z\in\T Q$.
+The proof of item \eqref{part:vak_nh} is conceptually not much different from the proofs of the two previous parts.
+Let us start with explaining why the Lagrangian modified by a multiplier takes the form $\wt L(Z,t)=L(Z)-\<\lambda(t), \cform(Z)>$ for some $\lambda(t)\in\g^\ast$.
+This becomes clear, in the light of Remark~\ref{rem:multipliers}, if one observes that the horizontal distribution $\HH Q\subset \T Q$ is characterized by the equation $\cform(Z)=0$, where $Z\in\T Q$.

 Take now any nonholonomic admissible variation $\del_{\wt Y(t)}\wt X(t)$ with vanishing end-points.
-Since this variation is, in particular, also a standard admissible variation with vanishing end-points, and from the fact that $\wt X(t)$ is a solution of an unconstrained problem with the modified Lagrangian we know that
+Since this variation is, in particular, also a standard admissible variation with vanishing end-points, and from the fact that $\wt X(t)$ is a solution of an unconstrained problem with the modified Lagrangian, we know that

 Now observe that